SCiMMA Baseline Service Level Agreement

 This SLA is owned by SCiMMA and will be reviewed an approved upon by the director of SCiMMA.
 The ultimate responsibility for abiding by the SLA lies with the SCiMMA Director.

-Service Target Response Priorities and Response Times
+Unplanned Outages – Priorities and Response Times

 This section deals with unplanned outages.
 Please see Planned Service Changes for information on planned maintenance outages.
 The determination of the severity level of unplanned outages is the responsibility of the SCiMMA Dev/Ops team.

-Severity Description Response Time Resolution Time Escalation Rate
+Severity Description Response Time Target Resolution Time

-High The issue prevents any use of the service 1 b.day 2 b.day 3b.day
+High The issue prevents any use of the service 1 b.day 2 b.day

-Elevated The issue prevents some acceptable use 2 b.day 5 b.day 3 b.day
+Elevated The issue prevents some acceptable use 2 b.day 5 b.day

-Normal The issue causes degraded performance (e.g. there is a workaround) 3 b.day 30 b.day 30 b.day
+Normal The issue causes degraded performance (e.g. there is a workaround) 3 b.day 30 b.day

 Exposure or Loss of Data